 Slice the tomatoes, chilies, and onion in halves.
 Season with salt and pepper (pepper is not necessary but adds flavor), and place on a lightly oiled baking sheet skin side up with the garlic cloves.

-Roast the vegetables until they’re tender, then remove from the oven and allow to cool slightly for a few minutes.
+Roast the onions, garlic, tomatoes, and peppers until they’re tender, then remove from the oven and allow to cool slightly for a few minutes.

-Then place the roasted vegetables (and any optional seasonings, see recipe card notes for ideas) in a food processor or blender, and blend the ingredients until the salsa is smooth.
+Then place the roasted vegetables (and any optional seasonings, see recipe card notes for ideas) in a food processor or blender, and blend the roasted veggies until the salsa is smooth.

 How Hot or Spicy is Salsa Ranchera?

 For even more heat, add habanero chiles or even scotch bonnets.
-No judgments will be made by our team, now that’s for sure! 😉 I mean, if you can handle the heat!
+No judgments will be made by our team, that’s for sure! 😉 I mean, if you can handle the heat then you should totally go for it!

 I don’t feel like I say this often enough, or that I could ever thank you enough.
 But THANK YOU for all of your support, for visiting my blog, commenting, and sharing my recipes with your friends and family.
 I am SO thankful for you!